juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 ![](assets/FLAG69.png)

-Doing some manual enumeration we discover port `8080` which wasn't showed as up in the intial nmap scan:
+Doing some manual enumeration we discover port `8080` which wasn't showed as up in the initial Nmap scan:

 ```bash
 jenkins@dev1:~$ netstat -antup